On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: An Alternative Approach Using Pseudo-Marginal MCMC

-As in the notation used above, $\bf u$ is a vector of all the random variables used in the unbiased estimate, i.e. those used to estimate terms in the series, as well as those used in the roulette methods to truncate the series.
-As the posterior is only required up to a normalising constant in $\bf y$ and the prior is assumed tractable, in reality the unbiased estimate of the likelihood.
+As in the notation used above, $\mathbf u$ is a vector of all the random variables used in the unbiased estimate, that is, those used to estimate terms in the series, as well as those used in the roulette methods to truncate the series.
+As the posterior is only required up to a normalising constant in $\mathbf y$ and the prior is assumed tractable, in reality we require an unbiased estimate of the likelihood.